-List of Indian Stock Exchanges in India
+List of Stock Exchanges in India

 Bombay Stock Exchange (BSE)

-It is one of the two principal large stock exchanges of India and was founded by Mr. Premchand Roychand, famously known as the Cotton King, the Bullion King or the Big Bull.
+BSE is located at Dalal Street, Mumbai and is one of the two large stock exchanges in the country.
+It was founded by Mr. Premchand Roychand, famously known as the Cotton King, the Bullion King or the Big Bull.

 But the story of BSE starts back in the 1850s when 22 stockbrokers would gather under banyan trees in front of Mumbai’s Town Hall.
-Location of these meetings changed multiple times to accommodate an increasing number of brokers.
+The group eventually moved to Dalal Street in the year 1874.

 National Stock Exchange (NSE)

-In the year 1995, National Securities Depository Limited (NSDL) was formed to provide depository services to the investors.
+National Securities Depository Limited (NSDL) was formed to provide depository services to the investors.

 India International Exchange (India INX)

-It is a wholly-owned subsidiary of the Bombay Stock Exchange (BSE) and is located at the International Financial Services Centre (IFSC), GIFT City in Gujarat.
+Relatively new entrant in the exchange market in the country.
+Opened in January 2017, India INX is India’s first international stock exchange.
+It is also a subsidiary of BSE and is located at the International Financial Services Centre (IFSC), GIFT City in Gujarat.

 It is claimed to be the world’s most advanced technology platform with a turn-around time of 4 microseconds which operates 22 hours a day and six days a week.